 We live in a highly competitive marketplace, where businesses have many options to choose from when they consider whether to relocate or expand.
 I hope they’ll always choose Dublin because of our people, our business-friendly environment, and the quality of life we offer.

-As a community, we invest to attract and retain business in many ways, including the much needed improvements at the 33/I-270 interchange; installing the most advanced fiber optics capabilities in the region including our newly approved fiber to the home project; and extending Tuller Road to provide new sites for businesses to grow and residents to have transportation options.
+As a community, we invest to attract and retain business in many ways, including the much needed improvements at the 33/Post Road interchange; installing the most advanced fiber optics capabilities in the region including our newly approved fiber to the home project; and extending Tuller Road to provide new sites for businesses to grow and residents to have transportation options.

 Like other communities in the region, Dublin also uses economic development agreements and direct incentives to entice business.
 But these tools must be used carefully, since they may divert taxes from our City, our Townships, and most importantly, our schools.